 The three items most professional pitmasters have to balance are “time”, “cost”, and “quality.”
 As one person stated: “This isn’t a situation where you get to pick two.
 It’s a situation where you have to choose between quality and the other two.
 Nobody disagrees that the processed methods are faster and cheaper.
 The arguement is whether it’s really ‘just as good’ as the original, and few things are.”

 Adding our voice to the debate, we couldn’t agree more.
-This is why Buz and Ned’s has offered 100% wood-cooked BBQ since we opened, over 20 years ago.
+This is why Buz and Ned’s has offered 100% wood-cooked BBQ since we opened in 1992.
 By refusing to cut corners in order to boost profits, we have been able to serve BBQ to the Richmond community we can be proud of.
 Each time we hear our barbecue referred to as “Virginia Style”, or see the “saucy smile” on a little-one’s face, we know we’ve made the right choice!

 In the last installment of our unofficial history of BBQ, we looked into the history of fire as it relates to cooking.
 Today, in part 2, we’ take a look at the importance of smoke.
 Tune in to our next installment where we will explore the various styles of BBQ, by region!